Presidential Libraries

 Presidential Libraries carry out a mandated program to preserve, process, and make available their archival holdings.
 As part of providing access, the Libraries and Museums provide outreach and educational programs.

-Presidential Libraries and Museums, their web sites, and the scholarship they promote benefit in significant ways from private organizations established to support such programs.
+Presidential Libraries and Museums, their websites, and the scholarship they promote benefit in significant ways from private organizations established to support such programs.

 In several cases, these organizations evolved from bodies chartered to raise money and construct the original Library building.
 In other instances, these organizations were formed after the dedication of the Library by friends of the President.

-NARA’s mission is to serve American democracy by safeguarding and preserving the records of our Government, ensuring that the people can discover, use, and learn from this documentary heritage.
+NARA’s mission is to serve American democracy by safeguarding and preserving the records of our Government, ensuring that everyone can discover, use, and learn from this documentary heritage.
 We ensure continuing access to the essential documentation of the rights of American citizens and the actions of their government.
 We support democracy, promote civic education, and facilitate historical understanding of our national experience.

 Presidential Libraries support NARA’s mission by preserving and providing access to materials from a crucial part of our government as well as materials from individuals who have played key roles in our government.
 The papers and records created by, for, or about Presidents, Vice Presidents, and their administrations document the key decisions, policy and activities of the institution of the Presidency - the highest policy level of government.
 The documents and artifacts held by the Presidential Libraries not only inform society about the President as an individual and about his term in office, but also provide insights into the American experience.